andreapassini/DontLetLukeFall/Documentation/GDD.md

 ### Time Flow

-In-Game time will slowd down, in respect to real-time, in 2 circumstances:
+In-Game time will slow down, in respect to real-time, in 2 circumstances:
 - Action Ending
 - Action Starting